aseelosun/minio-bucket-service/README.md

 # 🚀 MinIO Bucket Service

 ## 📋 Description
-This is a RESTful API for creating and listing MinIO buckets.
+This is a RESTful API for creating, deleting and listing MinIO buckets.

 ## ⚙️ Technologies
 - FastAPI